webdigi/GmailScheduler/README.md

 - The message above means that Gmail could not connect to Google app scripts.
 This weird timeout happens between google services and you can ignore these messages.
 Any queued messages will be sent out in the next run.
 - Please set a gmail filter to delete these messages.
 You can filter on messages with subject "Summary of failures for Google Apps Script: Gmail Scheduler" sent from: 	apps-scripts-notifications@google.com

+2) Uninstalling Gmail Scheduler
+- It is quite easy to uninstall Gmail Scheduler at any time.
+- Simply visit the Connected Apps & Services under your Gmail account.
+You can follow this link https://security.google.com/settings/security/permissions?pli=1
+- Then find Gmail Scheduler -> Click on Gmail Scheduler -> Then Revoke access.
+Thats it.
+- You can also follow the initial setup again to install the scheduler again.

 ## Further support & updates
 - We look forward to your feedback on how we can improve this system